-Depending on your annual income, you may be qualified for a mortgage interest credit.
+You may qualify for a mortgage interest credit depending on your annual income.
 Mortgage interest credit is a mortgage assistance program that allows home buyers to claim a dollar-for-dollar tax credit.
 This tax credit can be up to $2,000 for a portion of their mortgage interest.

-To get their tax credits, is it the borrower’s responsibility to fill out and submit the correct form to the IRS each year.
-The Mortgage Credit Certificate Tax Credit will vary considerably depending on the MCC Program, state, county, or city and the amount of the homebuyer’s loan, their interest rate and the term of the loan.
+To get their tax credits, the borrower must fill out and submit the correct form to the IRS each year.
+The Mortgage Credit Certificate Tax Credit will vary considerably depending on the MCC Program, state, county, or city and the amount of the homebuyer’s loan, their interest rate, and the loan term.

 If you are a first-time homebuyer interested in mortgage interest credit, here is what you need to know:

 Designed to help lower- to moderate-income earners